clebin/SpectrumAssetMaker/README.md

 # Spectrum Asset Maker
-## C. Owen 2023
+## C. Owen 2024

-Utility to to create z88dk/Sp1 compatible screens, tilesets and sprites in assembly or C format from GIFs and Tiled source files.
+Utility for the creation of a wide range of ZX Spectrum assets for use with z88dk and sp1.
+Intended to be a one-stop shop for creation of game assets.
+Configurable by command line or with a JSON config file.

 ## Output formats